Characters of the Devil May Cry series: Bael & Dagon

 Bael and Dagon are two large toad-like demons with control over ice, that were able to lead a demon infestation on the Fortuna Castle due to an artificial Hell Gate opened within it.
 Their sudden appearance caused the castle to be engulfed in a neverending blizzard, until Nero eventually found Bael at the castle's courtyard.
 Bael lured Nero through the rusalkas that, like the anglerfish, had at the top of his illicium, designed to entice human prey, but he was able to rip off one of its Rusalkas, and kill Bael, who warned of the arrival of his brother.
 Dagon emerged from the gate and froze the castle, and used his rusalkas to lure Dante, being almost able to devour him.
 Dante dodged it, surprising Dagon and angering him with one of his usual taunts, eventually killing him and shattering his ice form.
 Bael & Dagon are voiced by Kyle Hebert in Devil May Cry 4.

+Baul & Modeus

+Baul and Modeus are supporting antagonists of the anime series, Devil May Cry: The Animated Series.
+They are the two apprentices of The Dark Knight Sparda.
+They are entrusted with the strength of Sparda, prior to his revolt in the Demon World.
+Baul is voiced by Andrew Love and Modeus is voiced by Jay Hickman.